Support for undocumented students

 Application Instructions for Undocumented Students

 All students use the same application to apply to Elgin Community College.
-Undocumented students, who have neither U.S. citizenship nor a visa allowing them to enroll in college coursework, are not considered international students and may apply according to the regular admission process regardless of resident status.
+Undocumented students with neither U.S. citizenship nor a visa allowing them to enroll in college coursework are not considered international students.
+They may apply according to the regular admission process, regardless of resident status.

 Select "Apply as a New College Student."
 You don't need an SSN or an ITIN to register for classes or receive a certificate or degree at ECC.
 While students without a social security number cannot apply for federal student financial aid to pay for college or career certification, ECC offers other ways to help cover your costs.